apache/incubator-kie-kogito-examples/README.md

 - Rules on Quarkus: see [README.md](rules-quarkus-example/README.md)
 - Rules on Quarkus with Unit: see [README.md](ruleunit-quarkus-example/README.md)
 - Process on Quarkus: see [README.md](process-quarkus-example/README.md)
-- Process on SpringBoot: see [README.md](process-springboot-example/README.md)
+- Process on Spring Boot: see [README.md](process-springboot-example/README.md)